FilipNest/filter/readme.md

 * `author~userid` only shows posts by that author.
 So `author~FilipNest` would only show posts by a user with the id `FilipNest`.
 * `upvoted~userid` and `downvoted~userid` returns only posts that the specified userid has upvoted/downvoted.

+All special filters can also be preceded by a `!` to negate the filter.

 ## Credits

 ### Icons (via Noun Project)